The Mission College Prep Difference

 High school should be more than the academics.
 It should be a place where teens can learn and thrive.
 One of the top reasons families from all over SLO County choose Mission College Prep is our amazing faculty.
 Hear directly from students how our teachers uniquely add to the culture at Mission College Prep.

-Academics are important at Mission Prep.
+Academics are important at Mission College Prep.
 Many students excel while in high school and after graduation, attending notable four year universities.
-Mission Prep offers many advanced placement, honors, and dual-enrolled courses, and office hours with each teacher from 3:00-3:45 pm from Monday to Thursday, however, Mission Prep also works with and provides accommodations for students who need extra assistance in their academics.
+Mission College Prep offers many advanced placement, honors, and dual-enrolled courses, and daily office hours with each teacher in the morning or afternoon from Monday to Thursday, however, Mission College Prep also works with and provides accommodations for students who need extra assistance in their academics.

-Mission Prep students come from all over the county and represent over 24 different middle schools:
+Mission College Prep students come from all over the county and represent over 24 different middle schools:

 Happy Students, Committed Teachers, Supportive Community, and a Culture of Care and Accountability